 The Desolation Wilderness is just south of Lake Tahoe.
 You’ll find remarkable hiking in these high elevations, and camping is also an option.
 Take care to study up on the permitting rules before planning a trip to the Desolation Wilderness, and check the weather.
 It can get quite cold up there and, while cookstoves are permitted, campfires are not.

-If you have pets, consider the Echo Lake Trail for a dog-friendly hike.
+Consider the Echo Lake Trail for a dog-friendly hike if you have pets.
 This moderate trail will take less than three miles to enjoy and offers terrific views.
 If you’re looking to push harder, consider the six-hour hike up the Lake Aloha Trail.
 It’s fairly flat, but when it’s not, you will feel it.
 The views will be worth it.
 This whole wilderness is quite high in elevation and isolated.
 While there isn’t any poison oak at this elevation, make sure that you prepare well for your trip into this region.

 4. Lassen Peak